sdkcarlos/artyom.js/README.md

 ### Voice Synthesis

-- Synthesize large blocks of text without.
+- Synthesize extreme huge blocks of text (+20K words according to the last test).
-- onStart and onEnd callbacks will be always executed.
+- onStart and onEnd callbacks **will be always executed independently of the text length**.

 #Installation